jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-rule-rich.md

 It’s important that the command itself sets lines, because the line targets of command members often serve as the output values of the command.

 < I don’t know a notation to distinct sets by the caller and sets by the call.
 Well... in a more explicit notation you might see that the caller calls the set or the called calls the set. >

+### Nested Commands Rule Rich

+A nested command might not redirect its definition, because then it might be a command call.

+A nested command might not redirect its object, because then it might be a command reference.

+A nested command `is never` situated inside an object, or it might not be a nested command.

 ### Loose Ideas